NixOS/nix/doc/manual/src/expressions/build-script.md

 1. When Nix runs a builder, it initially completely clears the environment (except for the attributes declared in the derivation).
-    For instance, the `PATH` variable is empty\[1\].
     This is done to prevent undeclared inputs from being used in the build process.
 If for example the `PATH` contained `/usr/bin`, then you might accidentally use `/usr/bin/gcc`.

     So the first step is to set up the environment.
 This is done by calling the `setup` script of the standard environment.
 The